natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 	* Rigidbody2D: with Body Type of `static` (we don't want it to be affected by Physics, we will only use it as an anchor for the SpringJoint in EdgeDetector GameObject).
 	* BoxCollider2D: edit the Collider to align nicely with the question box sprite

 Now time to configure the SpringJoint2D inside EdgeDetector GameObject.
-It has a few properties, but we mainly are interested in setting up the Spring's anchor
+It has a few properties, but we mainly are interested in setting up the Spring's anchor.
+If you're not familiar with how Spring works, you basically need to endpoints to make a spring